 The Company is committed to maintaining executive compensation programs and practices that are aligned with the Company's business strategy.
 As a result, the Company has a strong pay-for-performance philosophy that greatly impacts its decisions regarding executive compensation.
 Our executive compensation programs seek to align management's interests with our stockholders' interests to support long-term value creation and pay for performance.
 This philosophy and the compensation structure are essential to the Company's ability to attract, retain and motivate individuals who can achieve superior financial results in the best interests of the Company and its stockholders.
 To that end, our program links pay to performance by delivering a significant majority of the total compensation opportunity of our Named Executive Officers in variable or performance-based compensation programs (annual and long-term incentive plans).
-Performance measures used in the Company's annual and long-term incentive plans).
-Performance.
+Performance measures used in the Company's annual and long-term incentive plans support the Company's annual operating plan and longer term strategy and are tied to key Company measures of short and long-term performance.
 Our program also aligns the Named Executive Officers' financial interest with those of our stockholders by delivering a substantial portion of their total compensation in the form of equity awards and other long-term incentive vehicles.